Roller Ball Mouse: The Smarter Way to Work Pain-Free at Your Desk

 Button layout and accessibility should match your workflow.
 If you drag files, resize windows, or use multi-click shortcuts frequently, look for a layout where those buttons fall naturally under your fingers without repositioning your hand.

 Scroll functionality is often overlooked.
 Some models use a scroll wheel: others use a scroll ring around the ball.
-For users who scroll through long documents or code, a scroll ring tends to feel more natural during extended use.
+For users who scroll through long documents or code, a scroll ring can feel more natural during extended use.

 Additional factors worth evaluating:

-• DPI / sensitivity settings: Adjustable sensitivity lets you match cursor speed to your screen size and task
+• DPI / sensitivity settings: Adjustable sensitivity helps match cursor speed to screen size and task

 Tips for Getting the Most Out of Your Roller Ball Mouse